delaneymorgan/pblua/README.md

 * Lua 5.2
 * LuaJit

-### What it does:
+### What It Does:

-* decodes flat messages - i.e. no repeating or containing fields (aside from strings and simple byte arrays)
+* decodes simple flat messages - i.e. no repeating or containing fields (aside from strings and simple byte arrays)
-* performs low-level decoding only - i.e., it does not attempt to match fields with their original definitions in the relevant .proto file.
+* performs low-level decoding only - i.e., it does not attempt to match fields with their original definitions in a relevant .proto file.

-### To demonstrate:
+### To Demonstrate:

 * separately generate a wire-encoded message file (see cpp folder for examples)
 * modify main.lua to point to this file
 * lua main.lua
-* the program will output decoded fields and where possible, potential conversions to their original format.
+* the program will output decoded fields and where possible, speculative conversions to their original format.

 ### Compatibility: